 Like other cities in Hawaii, Hilo struggles with methamphetamine as a primary threat to peace and safety.
 The drug comes from Mexico and California, although the original route to the islands was from Asia.
 In Hilo, it’s usually smaller amounts that are seized, but it takes very little crystal meth to cause someone to become addicted.

 Rehabilitation from Crystal Meth Addiction

 While addiction to crystal meth is one of the most severe and destructive, it does not take a special drug rehab program to recover.
 The Narconon drug and alcohol rehab program has very good results with recovering crystal meth addicts from their addiction as well as addictions to other drugs.
 This long-term program enables people to undo the damage done by the drug both physically and mentally.
 Each person has a chance to come to terms with the harm they did to themselves and others and shape a new sober, moral life for the future.

-It doesn't happen in thirty days.
-Most people complete the Narconon program in three to five months.
+It doesn’t happen in thirty days.
+Most people complete the Narconon program in eight to ten weeks.
 Some people take longer.
-But rather than charging by the month, Narconon drug rehab facilities around the world charge only for the whole program, no matter how long it takes.
+But rather than charging by the month, Narconon drug rehab program is one set fee, no matter how long it takes.
 So no one is discharged before they have completed this innovative curriculum that has been successful in creating sobriety for so many.
-Seven out of ten graduates stay sober after they return home, one of the best success rates in this field.

 If you care for someone in Hilo or any city, who is abusing drugs and can’t get control of his (or her) addiction, contact Narconon to find out how this effective drug rehab program can bring him back the way he was before.
 It is possible to recover from addiction - it is not necessary to believe that one will always be an addict.